nicbates/nicbates.github.io/about.markdown

 <figure style="width: 150px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/oxf1.jpg" alt="">
 </figure>
-This is some text explaining the basis of what happened here and then a link to find out more about what studuyed.
+This is some text explaining the basis of what happened here and then a link to find out more about what studied.

-# Loughborough University
-{% include feature_row id="feature_row1" type="left" %}
-# Oxford Brookes University
-{% include feature_row id="feature_row4" type="left" %}

 # Courses & CPD Completed
 You can read all about courses and CPD I have completed to date below.